Regional Impact

 State-of-the-Art Research Facilities

-Facilities like the Environmental Molecular Sciences Laboratory (EMSL), a Department of Energy Office of Science user facility; the Energy Sciences Center; the Systems Engineering Building; the Electricity Infrastructure Operations Center; the PNNL Lab Homes; the Environmental Chambers; underwater testbeds; and soon-to-be-opened Grid Storage Launchpad provide state-of-the-art facilities for visiting researchers, joint university-PNNL appointees, and industry partners.
+Facilities like the Environmental Molecular Sciences Laboratory (EMSL), a Department of Energy Office of Science user facility; the Energy Sciences Center; the Systems Engineering Building; the Electricity Infrastructure Operations Center; the PNNL Lab Homes; the Environmental Chambers; underwater testbeds; and recently-opened Grid Storage Launchpad provide state-of-the-art facilities for visiting researchers, joint university-PNNL appointees, and industry partners.

 PNNL Campus as a Living Laboratory

-We develop and test technologies on our own campus that can be adopted in our communities, the region, and across the nation.
+We develop and test technologies on our campus that can be adopted in our communities, the region, and across the nation.
 For example, we have developed and tested open-source transactive energy management technology on our own campus that was installed in Spokane’s Eco-District and has the potential to save billions if scaled nationally.
 Building on the Eco-District’s success, we’re also applying our expertise to make homes and commercial buildings more efficient through our Connected Communities.

 Science, Technology, Engineering, and Mathematics (STEM) Education and Workforce Development